Skip to main content

 Boat Accident Injury Lawsuits

-Boat trips can define a memorable summer, though can also be extremely dangerous, and in the worst case scenarios, deadly.
+Boat trips can define a memorable summer, but can also be extremely dangerous, and in the worst-case scenarios, deadly.
 Boat accidents can result from intoxication, boat defects, unlawful operation of a watercraft or operator negligence.
 Injuries can be severe, and drownings and deaths are commonplace results of boating accidents.

 Year-on-year, 2016 saw an increase of about 11 percent in the number of recreational boating fatalities across the nation.
-Where cause of death is known, 80 percent of fatal boating accident victims drowned.
-Of those drowning victims over 80 percent were not wearing a life jacket.
+Where the cause of death is known, 80 percent of fatal boating accident victims drowned.
+Of those drowning victims, over 80 percent were not wearing a life jacket.

 Joe Lyon is a highly-rated attorney, experienced in handling personal injury, wrongful death, and product liability lawsuits and nationwide.
 Do not hesitate to contact The Lyon Firm for top legal representation.